ArasLabs/pdf-viewer-menu-label/README.md

 4. In the sidebar on the left, look for the PDF viewer.
 Left click it.
 5. You should see the origins of the PDFs in smaller text beneath the titles.

-When done, your file will look something like this:
+When done, your display will look something like this:
 ![Results](./Screenshots/result.jpg)

-Note: At present, custom grid layouts are not supported by this project.

 ## Contributing